friedue/course_RNA-seq2015/README.md

 This is a simpler exercise than the STAR log file visualization.

 If you want to reproduce the figure 02_barplot_readDistributions.png, download the .txt files from the folder 02_readDistribution_input and carry out the steps detailed in the .R script.

+### 3. Visualize the relationship between mRIN (TIN) and the experimentally determined RIN

+This, too, is a very simple R exercise to reproduce figure 03_boxplots_TIN.png

+RSeQC's TIN module was run on 4 different BAM files, each obtained from human RNA-seq experiments where the RNA quality was deliberately modified to generate RINs of low (0), medium and high (9) quality.
+In principle, the _in silico_ determined TIN score should correlate very well with the original RIN.

+RSeQC's output files are xls files, which you can find in the respective folder.
+Download those files into your working directory as well as the `.R` script and have a go at the boxplots.